leoduprates/UE4AutomationTest/README.md

 # UE4 Automated Tests With Blueprints

-This project is an simple example of automated tests in Unreal Engine 4 using only blueprints (without cpp code) in the third person sample scene.
+This project is a simple example of automated testing on Unreal Engine 4 using only blueprints (without cpp code) in the third-person game.

 ## About The Project

 1. The automated test will simulate the character running on the map, climb on the the platform and jump over the box, it is expected to arrive on the trigger sphere assert.
-2. The actions events is developed in Blueprint class using Event Graph.
+2. The actions events are developed in the Blueprint class using Event Graph.
 3. Each action point is defined by Trigger Actors (Trigger Sphere).

 ## Game Framework Resources